DKlintukhov/master-math/README.md

 # MasterMath
 MasterMath is an intuitive platform designed for math educators to effortlessly create, customize, and assign timed exercises, quizzes, and problem sets.

+## Customer-Specified Requirements

+The application must meet the following minimum requirements:

+* Operating System Compatibility: The application shall be compatible with Windows 7 (64-bit) and all subsequent versions of the Windows operating system.
+* Download Size Optimization: The application’s installation package shall be optimized for minimal size.
+The target download size shall be less than 5 MiB to ensure accessibility for users with limited bandwidth.
+* Russian language.

 ## Building MasterMath on Windows

 ### Prerequisites